-C 4.1 Raw materials/ products must not be sourced from farms/ locations/plots of land where Requirement land has been legally or illegally deforested since 31 st December 2020 or the date mentioned in national legislation, whichever is earlier.
-C 4.2 Requirement All raw materials/ products must originate only from farms/ locations/ plots of land where areas assigned as legal reserves, conservation areas or subject to other legal protection have been preserved unharmed since 31 st December 2020.
-C 4.3 Requirement Where any legal requirements for preserved areas on supplying farms/ locations/ plots o land were contravened prior to 31 st December 2020, any affected area must be subject to a programme of restoration to its former state.
-C 4.4 Requirement Raw materials must be sourced only from farms/ locations/ plots of land where any areas of natural vegetation around bodies of water (riparian vegetation and flood plains) are being maintained or restored.
-C 4.5 Requirement Raw materials must be sourced only from farms/ locations/ plots of land where any areas of natural vegetation in locations sensitive to erosion (steep slopes and hills) are being maintained or restored.
-C 4.6 Requirement Raw materials must be sourced only from farms/ locations/ plots of land where any wetlands are protected.
-C 4.7 Requirement Raw materials must be sourced only from farms/ locations/ plots of land where any rare threatened, or endangered wildlife species on the farm/ location is being protected.
-C 4.8 Requirement Raw materials must be sourced only from farms/ locations/ plots of land where native vegetation is maintained and safeguarded to provide habitat for wildlife species.
-C 4.9 Requirement There must be maps available showing the relevant areas where native vegetation is eithe being preserved or allowed to recover.
+Interpretation In this section suitable evidence will include purchase of raw materials/feed products from suppliers certified against this Scheme (or another scheme recognised by AIC) OR, if sourcing directly from farms, Participants should be able to provide evidence confirming the compliance of all farms included in this Scheme.
+C 4.1 Requirement Raw materials/feed products must not be sourced from farms/ locations/plots of land where land has been legally or illegally deforested since 31 st December 2020 or the date mentioned in national legislation, whichever is earlier.
+C 4.2 Requirement All raw materials/feed products must originate only from farms/locations/plots of land where areas assigned as legal reserves, conservation areas or subject to other legal protection, have been preserved unharmed since 31 st December 2020.
+C 4.3 Requirement Where any legal requirements for preserved areas on supplying farms/locations/plots of land were contravened prior to 31 st December 2020, any affected area must be subject to a programme of restoration to its former state.
+C 4.4 Requirement Raw materials/feed products must be sourced only from farms/locations/plots of land where any areas of natural vegetation around bodies of water (riparian vegetation and flood plains) are being maintained or restored.
+C 4.5 Requirement Raw materials/feed products must be sourced only from farms/locations/plots of land where any areas of natural vegetation in locations sensitive to erosion (steep slopes and hills) are being maintained or restored.
+C 4.6 Requirement Raw materials/feed products must be sourced only from farms/locations/plots of land where any wetlands are protected.
+C 4.7 Requirement Raw materials/feed products must be sourced only from farms/locations/plots of land where any rare, threatened, or endangered wildlife species on the farm/ location is being protected.
+C 4.8 Requirement Raw materials/feed products must be sourced only from farms/locations/plots of land where native vegetation is maintained and safeguarded to provide habitat for wildlife species.
+C 4.9 Requirement There must be maps available showing the relevant areas where native vegetation is either being preserved or allowed to recover.